GenomZ/island_counter/README.md

 To confirm you have the correct version of Python execute the following in the main directory:

-    pip install .

-This will confirm the minimum required packages are present.

-Alternatively You can run:

     pip install -r requirements

 To make sure Your pip version is >=20.